-2.1.3 The subject property and development on the property is in compliance with all laws, rules and regulations pertaining to zoning uses, subdivisions, setbacks, and any other applicable provisions of this Article, and any applicable zoning violation enforcement fees and processing fees have been paid.
-This subsection shall not be interpreted to impose new requirements on legal nonconforming uses and structures in compliance with Division 10 (Nonconforming Structures and Uses).
+2.1.3 The subject property is in compliance with all laws, regulations, and rules pertaining to uses, subdivisions, setbacks, and any other applicable provisions of this Development Code, and any applicable zoning violation enforcement and processing fees have been paid.
+This Subsection shall not be interpreted to impose new requirements on legal nonconforming uses and structures in compliance with Chapter 35.491 (Nonconforming Uses, Structures, and Lots).

 The utility pole upon which the antenna would be mounted was legally erected and does not constitute a zoning violation.
-Additionally, the provisions for telecommunications facilities in Section 35-144F.4.1.a.2 of Article II specifically states that "underground equipment (e.g., equipment cabinet) may be located within the setback area and rights-of-way provided that no portion of the facility shall obstruct existing or proposed sidewalks, trails, and vehicular ingress or egress."
-The proposed vault would be installed flush with grade and therefore would not obstruct access at this location.
+Additionally, the provisions for telecommunications facilities in Section 35.444.010.D.1.a.1 of the MLUDC specifically states that "underground equipment (e.g., equipment cabinet) may be located within the setback area and rights-of-way provided that no portion of the facility shall obstruct existing or proposed sidewalks, trails, and vehicular ingress or egress."
+The proposed vault would be installed at grade and therefore would not obstruct access at this location.
 Therefore this finding can be made.

 2.2 Commercial Telecommunication Facility Findings (Sec.
-35-144F.7)
+35.444.010.G)

-2.2.1 The facility will be compatible with existing and surrounding development in terms of land use and visual qualities.
+2.2.1 The facility will be compatible with the existing and surrounding development in terms of land use and visual qualities.